-Curtiss-Wright Corporation and its subsidiaries (the "Corporation") is a diversified multinational manufacturing and service company that designs, manufactures, and overhauls precision components and systems and provides highly engineered products and services to the aerospace, defense, automotive, shipbuilding, processing, oil, petrochemical, agricultural equipment, railroad, power generation, security, and metalworking industries.
-Operations are conducted through 56 manufacturing facilities and 61 metal treatment service facilities.
+Curtiss-Wright Corporation and its subsidiaries (the "Corporation" or "the Company") is a diversified multinational manufacturing and service company that designs, manufactures, and overhauls precision components and systems and provides highly engineered products and services to the aerospace, defense, automotive, shipbuilding, processing, oil, petrochemical, agricultural equipment, railroad, power generation, security, and metalworking industries.
+Operations are conducted through 64 manufacturing facilities and 64 metal treatment service facilities.